Nyenschantz: Background

 In 1609, the Treaty of Viborg was signed by Sweden and Tsardom of Russia as a package of military agreements that were supposed to be mutually beneficial.
 It was signed by King Charles IX of Sweden and Vasili IV (also known as Vasily Shuisky) of Russia in the Swedish city of Viborg, located on the Karelian Isthmus close to Russian territory.
-The treaty came at an unstable period in Russian history known as the Time of Troubles, where the death of Tsar Feodor I in 1598 led to decades of civil war.
-In 1605, following the death of de facto ruler Boris Godunov, Vasily Shuisky came to power, triggering a conflict with a pretender to the Russian throne, False Dmitry II.
+The treaty came at an unstable period in Russian history known as the Time of Troubles, where the death of the last Tsar from the long-ruling Rurikid dynasty Feodor I in 1598 led to decades of civil war.
+In 1606, following the death of unpopular (and allegedly illegitimate) Tsar Boris Godunov, ascension to throne and subsequent murder of pretender False Dmitry I, Vasily Shuisky came to power, triggering a conflict with yet another pretender to the Russian throne, False Dmitry II.
 Additionally, Russia began fighting the Polish–Russian War following the invasion of the country by the Polish–Lithuanian Commonwealth the same year.
 Sweden itself was fighting against the Poles in the Polish–Swedish War and viewed their eastward expansion into Russian lands as a security threat.
 The terms of the Treaty of Viborg stipulated that Sweden would supply a corps of mercenaries to Shuisky to fight False Dmitry II and the Poles in exchange for Swedish control of the nearby strategic Korela Fortress, as well as its town Kexholm and the respective county.
 Shuisky agreed to the terms but was an unpopular ruler with little power.
 Shortly after signing the Treaty of Viborg, Russia's fortunes began to rise, and Shuisky was forced out of power in 1610.
 A coalition between Swedish general Jacob de la Gardie and Russian princes launched the De la Gardie Campaign, effectively defeating False Dmitry II.